ResamplingDLLAD/ResamplingEmpirical/README.md

 ## Data
 The datasets used for training and evaluation are from four publicly available datasets: BGL, Thunderbird, Spirit and Huawei Cloud.

 The raw logs for BGL, Thunderbird and Spirit can be downloaded from https://www.usenix.org/cfdr-data. </br>The Huawei Cloud data processed by Drain parser can be downloaded from https://zenodo.org/records/7609780.
+The aggregated Huawei.log can be found in the ./docs folder.

 For a detailed description of the datasets, please refer to the [DSN'07 paper](https://ieeexplore.ieee.org/document/4273008) paper for BGL, Thunderbird and Spirit, and the [Hades](https://ieeexplore.ieee.org/document/10172782) paper for Huawei Cloud.
 <p align="center"><img src="docs/images/data.png" width="502"><br>The statistics of the four public datasets.
 TB, ws, Msg, Seq, and A are the abbreviations of the Thunderbird dataset, window sizes, Messages, Sequences, and Anomalies, respectively.</p>